 Prices start at $16 per hour for part-time babysitters, and here are a number of sites you can check out:

+The cost of childcare in Singapore is not cheap.
 Taking into consideration that childcare services can cost a family approximately $1,500 per month or $18,000 per year, it could make up quite a big percentage of one's household expenses.
+That being said, we've listed the multiple ways that you can pay for your child's pre-school fees.

-With CardUp's service, now you can put this monthly expense on your credit card and earn rewards on payments you’re already making today.
-Instead of paying by cash or bank transfers, you can sign up for a free CardUp account and schedule your monthly school fee payments on your credit card.
+You can sign up for a free CardUp account and schedule your monthly school fee payments on your credit card.
 Plus, there is no need for the recipient of your payments to register with CardUp.
-Try us out today!
+Try it today!